mcaliman/mcaliman.github.io/_posts/en/programming/2018-04-02-from-cfg-to-pda.md

 share: false
 modified: 2026-04-27
 published: true
-tags: [computer-science, theory, en, Updated]
+tags: [computer-science, theory, en, Updated, peer-review-2026-05-10-2]
 ---

 > Kleeneliness is next to Gödeliness

 Let us assume that the following statement applies:

 * A CFG can be reduced to Greibach normal form.